jluk/ACC-Documentation/README.md

 ## About Cloud Console
 The Azure Cloud Console is a free service providing a browser accessible BASH shell.
 This console is provided from an ephemeral container provided free of charge by Azure.
 Each console is provided on a per-session, per-user basis so state will only persist in storage explicitly attached for that purpose.
+System-wide changes will not transfe across sessions.

 ### Features
 * Browser accessible BASH shell with pre-installed Azure dev tools (submit requests for new tools in Teams discussion)
 * Automatic authentication launched from the Azure Portal
-* Bring your own storage for persistence across sessions
+* Bring your own storage for file persistence across sessions

 Check the full [feature list here](Concepts/acc-features.md).